Freedom in the World

 Libel offenses were removed from the criminal code in 2006.
 However, in 2013, radio journalist Timothy Poleon and his employer, Radio Caribbean International (RCI), were threatened with defamation lawsuits by several government officials, including the national security minister, over critical remarks that Poleon had made on the air.
 He was forced to apologize in order to avoid legal action.

 The constitution guarantees freedom of religion, and that right is respected in practice.
 Academic freedom is generally honored as well.

 E. Associational and Organizational Rights: 12 / 12

 Constitutional guarantees regarding freedoms of assembly and association are largely upheld.
 Civic groups are well organized and politically active, as are labor unions, which represent the majority of wage earners.
-However, the Trade Union Federation faced lengthy governmental delays for a salary increase for public sector workers for the 2010–2013 period; negotiations only concluded in May 2013.
+In September 2014, the Saint Lucia Fire Service Association went on strike for nearly two weeks demanding an improvement in working conditions.